Deep Multimodal Learning with Missing Modality: A Survey

 \subsubsection{Distillation Based Methods}

-Knowledge distillation~\cite{hinton2015distilling} transfers knowledge from a teacher model to a student model.
+Knowledge distillation~\citep{hinton2015distilling} transfers knowledge from a teacher model to a student model.
 The teacher model, with access to more information, helps the student reconstruct missing modalities.
 Below, we categorize two types of distillation methods for addressing this problem.

 \underline{Representation-Based Distillation Methods } transfer rich representations from the teacher model to help the student capture and reconstruct missing modality features.
 We classify them based on whether they use logits or intermediate features. \figref{fig:representation_distill} illustrates this type of method.
-Response distillation methods focus on transferring teacher models' logits to students, helping it mimic probability distributions.
-Wang et al.~\cite{wang2020multimodal} trained modality-specific teachers for missing modalities, then used their soft labels to guide a multimodal student.
-Hafner and Ban~\cite{hafner2023multi} employed logits from a teacher model trained with optical data to supervise a reconstruction network for approximating missing optical features from radar data.
-Pramit et al.~\cite{saha2024examining}, leveraging both global and local teacher knowledge in a federated learning setting to help student models to learn how to handle missing modalities.
+Response distillation methods focus on transferring teacher models' logits to students, helping it mimic probability distributions. \cite{wang2020multimodal} trained modality-specific teachers for missing modalities, then used their soft labels to guide a multimodal student. \cite{hafner2023multi} employed logits from a teacher model trained with optical data to supervise a reconstruction network for approximating missing optical features from radar data.
+A Modality-Aware Distillation was proposed by \cite{saha2024examining}, leveraging both global and local teacher knowledge in a federated learning setting to help student models to learn how to handle missing modalities.

-Intermediate distillation methods align intermediate features between teacher and student models.
-Shen et al.~\cite{shen2019brain} used Domain Adversarial Similarity Loss to align intermediate layers of the teacher and student, improving segmentation in missing modality settings.
-Zhang et al.~\cite{zhang2023distilling} applied intermediate distillation in endometriosis diagnosis by distilling features from a TVUS-trained teacher to a student using MRI data. {Some researchers propose MultiPro}~\citep{xu2025distilled}{ to learn the distribution of the missing modality by distilling unimodal knowledge into learnable unimodal prompts for each modality from all remaining samples available of this modality.} {Some also tackles the missing-modality problem in multimodal federated mobile sensing systems by introducing FedMobile}~\citep{liu2025fedmobile}, {a knowledge-contribution-aware federated learning framework that reconstructs missing features through cross-node multimodal knowledge transfer and robust aggregation.}
+Intermediate distillation methods align intermediate features between teacher and student models. \cite{shen2019brain} used Domain Adversarial Similarity Loss to align intermediate layers of the teacher and student, improving segmentation in missing modality settings. \cite{zhang2023distilling} applied intermediate distillation in endometriosis diagnosis by distilling features from a TVUS-trained teacher to a student using MRI data. {Some researchers propose MultiPro}~\citep{xu2025distilled}{ to learn the distribution of the missing modality by distilling unimodal knowledge into learnable unimodal prompts for each modality from all remaining samples available of this modality.} {Some also tackles the missing-modality problem in multimodal federated mobile sensing systems by introducing FedMobile}~\citep{liu2025fedmobile}, {a knowledge-contribution-aware federated learning framework that reconstructs missing features through cross-node multimodal knowledge transfer and robust aggregation.}